einsteinpy/einsteinpy/README.rst

 * NumPy, for basic numerical routines
 * Astropy, for physical units and time handling
-* Numba (optional), for accelerating the code
 * Matplotlib, for geodesics plotting and visualizations.
 * SciPy, for solving ordinary differential equations.
-* SymPy (optional), for symbolic calculations related to GR.
+* SymPy, for symbolic calculations related to GR.
+* Numba (optional), for accelerating the code

 EinstienPy is usually tested on Linux, Windows and OS X on Python 3.5, 3.6 and 3.7 against latest NumPy.